NickGoumas/CarND-VehicleDetection-P5/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 In the file 'train_classifier.py' under the 'Classifier' class there is a method called 'hog_features' starting on line 53.
 To exctract the HOG features from the training images first two lists are generated.
 One list of vehicle filenames and one list of non-vehicle filenames.
+Once each of the lists are generated they are sent through the 'hog_features' method which uses the 'skimage.hog()' function.
+The hog features are returned as a single vector of results for training.

-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of one of each of the `vehicle` and `non-vehicle` classes represented as an array:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+In the end I used a simple pipline of converting the image to grayscale before passing it to the 'hog_features()' function.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `GRAY` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various parameters to balance distinct features with minimal memory taxation.
+Increasing the parameters too much taxed my system and caused memory errors.
+PCA was attemted to reduce the amount of features but the accuracy of the classifier was effected too much.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The first thing I did in order to save time was extract all the features I wanted and save them to a pickle file.
+This allowed me to do the feature extraction once, which took some time, and experiment with training the algorithm later.
+At line 141 in 'train_classifier.py' I have the 'fit_classifier()' fuction that trains the LinearSVM classifier using the 'train_test_split()' function.
+This allows some of the testing data to be left out of training to be used as a benchmark for the classifier.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+At line 25 of 'car_detect_pipeline.py' you'll see the 'search_frame()' fuciton.
+Here I started with the code from the sliding windows lesson and manipulated the parameters through experimentation.
+I also opened the test images in an image editing program and determined the space I wanted to search, and rough starting values for my search boxes.
+Once I had the pipeline working I tweaked the parameters to try to help with anomalies.

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+At first I started with HOG features, spatially binned features as well as the color histograms.
+I thought more features would make the classifier work well but in the end I only used the HOG features.
+Using the other groups caused too many false positives.
+It was also very memory intensive and I couldn't test as many classifier algorithms as I wanted.
+In the end HOG with some frame averaging seems to work well.

 ![alt text][image4]
 ---